shakyracc/hackathon-code-battle-edition/README.md

 #### Tech Stack

-HarperDB, MongoDB, Node.js, React.js, Express <br>
+🦴 HarperDB, MongoDB, Node.js, React.js, Express <br>
-Jira Software, Confluence, Zeplin, Google Meet, Github, Figma <br>
+🤝 Jira Software, Confluence, Zeplin, Google Meet, Github, Figma <br>
-Insomnia (I wish I knew about this at the start of the project.
-I would have saved soooo much time.
+🧰 Insomnia (I wish I knew about this at the start of the project.
+I would have saved soooo much time on backend work.
 I only discovered it today.
-Game changer
+Game changer)

 #### Team Work

 I met @3fcc#1923 on reddit a few months ago when they were searching for a Dart programming language learning mate.
 Soon after that I stopped learning Dart and started learning Python.
 So we didn't speak for a while, until I stumbled upon this hackathon.
 I approached them to collaborate with me and to my delight they said yes 💃.
 They live 5 hours ahead of me, but we managed to make this work almost seamlessly.
 It was a pleasure working with a fellow knowledge hungry beginner to web development.
-We used Jira, Confluence, Zeplin, Whatsapp and Google meet to stay connected.
+We used Jira, Confluence, Zeplin, Whatsapp and Google Meet to stay connected.
 We pitched ideas back and forth and gave words of encouragement along the way.

 #### Acknowledgments